canyon289/bayesian-model-evaluation/README.md

 ```

 In your terminal a URL for the notebook server will be displayed.
 Copy
 and paste that into a browser.
-With that you'll have jupyter in a container!
+With that you'll have Jupyter in a container!
 If you're using docker you can skip step 4.

 ### 3d.
 Don't want to mess with dev-ops